-Idaho has over 5,000 peaks that have 300 feet or more of prominence and many more worthwhile peaks and formations that have less than 300 feet of prominence.
-However, Idaho has only nine summits that lie above 12,000 feet.
+Idaho has over 5,000 peaks with 300 feet or more of prominence and many more worthwhile peaks and formations that have less than 300 feet of prominence.
+However, Idaho has only nine ranked summits that lie above 12,000 feet.
 These peaks are collectively known as the “12ers.”

 There have been relatively few accidents resulting in death in Idaho mountaineering in general.
 However, four climbers have died while in pursuit of the 12ers, all in the Lost River Range.
 Please take the time to review the reports we have of these unfortunate accidents, and the additional risks discussed, via the Be Careful button below to prepare yourself for safe and enjoyable climbs of the 12ers.

 Each of the Idaho 12ers has its own page.
 Mount Borah, as the highest and most popular peak, has several pages dedicated to it.
 One page covers its standard route, the Southwest “Chicken Out” Ridge, and the Route Overview page provides information and links to many of its other approaches.
 In the Climbing History section of the website (accessed from the menu bar at the top of the page), a search of the word “Borah” will bring up several pages that present notable aspects of the Peak’s history.

 Additionally, here are a few interesting articles on other websites about the Idaho 12ers:

 - Wes Collins’ excellent article on Climbing the 12ers in Winter.